Methodology

 Minimum-n rules for ranked claims

 The floor is not arbitrary.
-Below 50 loans, the median spread of a single lender bounces around so much on any given quarter that a ranked list starts telling you more about variance than skill.
+Below 50 loans, a single lender's median spread bounces around enough quarter to quarter that a ranked list starts measuring variance rather than skill.

 Funding rate

-We say “funding rate” — approvals that actually disbursed — rather than “approval rate.”
+“Funding rate” is the share of approved loans that actually disbursed.
 Approval is step one.
-A borrower who gets approved but never closes funded zero dollars and signed zero notes.
-Every chart that looks like an approval rate is really a funding rate unless explicitly labelled otherwise.
+A borrower who got approved but never closed ended up with zero dollars and no note.
+Every chart that looks like an approval rate is a funding rate unless we label it otherwise.

 Scope limits